-Unit costs include the cost of materials, transportation of the materials to the site, the placement of the material, and quality control on the part of the contractor.
-For example, the unit cost for a granular material includes the cost of the material, its transportation to the construction site, placement and compaction in the field, and testing to ensure that the material is well compacted.
+Unit costs include the cost of materials, transportation of the materials to the construction site, the placement of the material, and quality control on the part of the contractor.
+For example, the unit cost for a granular material includes the cost of the material, its transportation to the construction site, placement and compaction in the field, and testing to ensure that the material is of appropriate quality, and has the required thickness and compaction.
 The unit costs do not include the cost of engineering, quality assurance carried out by the investor (the owner of the facility under construction), and other administrative costs.
 For this reason, the following adjustment factors were used to account for overhead costs:

 25 percent increase - Pavements and all other infrastructure component.
-Initial construction costs and the rehabilitation and maintenance costs were increased by 25 percent to include administrative cost (such as cost of planning, programming, budgeting and engineering, construction supervision and quality assurance, sundries and claims).
+Initial construction costs and the rehabilitation and maintenance costs were increased by 25 percent to include administrative cost (such as cost of planning, programming, budgeting and engineering, construction supervision and quality assurance, and sundries and claims).

 35 percent increase - Bridges.
-The initial construction costs and the future rehabilitation and maintenance costs were increased by 35 percent to include administrative costs (the cost of planning, programming, budgeting and engineering, construction supervision and quality assurance, sundries and claims) as well as the cost of building temporary bridges.
+The initial construction costs and the future rehabilitation and maintenance costs were increased by 35 percent to include administrative costs (the cost of planning, programming, budgeting and engineering, construction supervision and quality assurance, and sundries and claims) as well as the cost of building temporary bridges.